-Other than the related party transaction disclosed in Note 32 to the Financial Statements, no transactions, arrangements, contracts of significance in relation to the Group's business to which the Company or any of its subsidiaries was a party, and in which a Director or his/her connected entity had a material interest, whether directly or indirectly, were entered into or subsisted at the end of the Reporting Period or at any time during the Reporting Period.
+Other than the related party transactions disclosed in Note 30 to the Financial Statements, no transactions, arrangements, contracts of significance in relation to the Group's business to which the Company or any of its subsidiaries was a party, and in which a Director or his/her connected entity had a material interest, whether directly or indirectly, were entered into or subsisted at the end of the Year or at any time during the Year.

-Details of the significant related party transactions undertaken in the ordinary course of business are provided under Note 32 to the Financial Statements of this annual report.
+Details of the significant related party transactions undertaken in the ordinary course of business are provided under Note 30 to the Financial Statements of this annual report.
 The related party transactions which constitute continuing connected transactions as defined in Chapter 14A of the Listing Rules are summarised below.